airan-tw/azure_training/M1/Implement Iaas solutions/lab02.md

-## Lab scenario

-Your organization is seeking a way to

-### Exercise 2: Create a Docker container image and deploy it to Azure Container Registry
+## Exercise 2: Create a Docker container image and deploy it to Azure Container Registry

-#### Task 1: Open the Cloud Shell and editor
+### Task 1: Open the Cloud Shell and editor

 1. On the Azure portal's navigation pane, select the **Cloud Shell** icon to open a new shell instance.